gsteinLTU/just-serve/README.md

 # just-serve

 When you want to say "just serve this directory" and not worry about CORS.
+For example, my use case was loading an script from a local directory in a page running not on localhost.
+Don't use this in production, obviously.

-I was getting tired of everything else running into a brick wall in the browser due to CORS issues.
-If you need more features, you should probably write your own server.
+I was getting tired of everything else running into a brick wall in the browser due to various CORS issues.
+If you need more control, you should probably write your own server.

 # Usage